stephengroe/phx-tech-events/README.md

 In-person meetups are where it's at!

-I've curated the gems in the list below.
-Every one is a real, verified in-person event/meetup/conference in the greater Phoenix metro area, updated weekly.
-Am I missing any?
-Let me know!
+I've curated local gems in the list below, updated weekly.
+Each one is a real, verified in-person event/meetup/conference in the greater Phoenix metro area.
+Don't see your favorite event?
+Let me know and I'll add it!

-(Last update: 2024-02-03)
+(Last update: 2024-02-05)

 ## February 2024